jakekausler/Kingmaker-Kingdom-Rules-Parsing/Settlement Structures.md

 **Construction** Community (expert) DC 22

-**Item Bonus** +1 item bonus to Repair Reputation and on checks to resolve a Justice Prevails event.
+**Item Bonus** +1 item bonus to <<Repair Reputation|Kingdom-Actions#RepairReputation>> and on checks to resolve a Justice Prevails event.

-**Effect** The first time you build a courthouse in a Kingdom turn, reduce your Corruption and Crime Ruin scores by 1 each.
-While in a settlement with a courthouse, you gain a +1 item bonus to Lore checks related to the law and legal matters.
+**Effect** The first time you build a courthouse in a Kingdom turn, reduce your Corruption and Crime **Ruin scores by 1 each.
+While in a <<settlement|Settlement-Rules>> with a courthouse, you gain a +1 item bonus to Lore checks related to the law and legal matters.
 )

 item(